Program Overview: Bachelor of Science in Clinical Biology with a Specialization in Medical Technology

 Students entering this program will build on the foundation they have already set with their first two years of study in the biological sciences, chemistry, physics and mathematics.
 By the time students reach the specialization stage they are ready to concentrate on courses more focused to their chosen discipline of Medical Technology.

 Students will satisfy credits in upper-level biology courses, as well as the remaining required general distribution courses, before embarking on the last leg of the program, the Clinical Experience.
-Encompassing the student’s last semesters, the Medical Technology Clinical Experience provides the student with a hands-on, practical experience in a hospital or clinic affiliated with the University.
+Encompassing the student’s last semesters, the Medical Technology Clinical Experience provides the student with a hands-on, practical experience in a hospital or clinic affiliated with Barry University.
 While in the Clinical Experience, students return to campus once per week for the Advanced Laboratory Technique courses.
 Successful completion of the Clinical Experience is required for successful completion of the program.

 Students with 60 or more hours of transferable college credits can apply directly to this program.
-All application materials should go through the College of Health Sciences Admissions Office.
+All application materials should go through the College of Nursing and Health Sciences Admissions Office.
 The University accepts up to 64 credits from a regionally accredited community college and an additional 26 upper level credits from a regionally accredited or internationally recognized university.

 Admission to the program requires a GPA of at least a 2.75 and a minimum of 12 credit hours in biology (general biology with lab, anatomy and physiology with labs), eight credits in chemistry (general chemistry with lab and introduction to biochemistry and organic chemistry with labs) and six credits of college-level math (algebra and statistics).
-If you are not sure whether you fulfill these requirements, please contact the program director at firstname.lastname@example.org.
+If you are not sure whether you fulfill these requirements, please contact the program manager at email@example.com.
 Outstanding distribution requirements can be completed through courses offered by Barry University.